andreas-schoch/dominoscript/readme.md

 - **InvalidValueError**: Invalid value {value}
 - **InvalidInputError**: Invalid input {reason}
 - **MissingListenerError**: NUMIN, NUMOUT, STRIN or STROUT instructions were called and the DominoScript "runtime" did not provide a way on how to handle input or output

-### Domino Modes
-By default DominoScript uses "Double Six" dominoes (D&) which have 6 dots on each side.
-It will support higher modes in the future.
-Each mode will expand the opcode range.

-Opcode ranges for different modes:
-- `D3`: 0-8
-- `D6`: 0-48 *(default)*
-- `D9`: 0-99
-- `D12`: 0-169
-- `D15`: 0-255

-All modes above `D6` will build on top of the previous one.
-So `D6` will be the base mode and `D9` will have the instructions mapped to the same opcodes as `D6` plus some additional ones.

-The only exception is `D3` which will use the most important instructions and map them to the 0-8 range.

-D9 mode will likely extend DominoScript with instructions for floating point arithmetic, trigonometric functions and helpful math functions.
-Not sure yet if floats will be true IEEE754 floats or just fixed point numbers like in pico-8.

 ### Examples